Zimbra-Community/zimbra.de_dieploegers_followup/README.md

 The zimlet provides the basic user interface, that lets users create followup emails at different points of time.

-The mail is mvoed to a user defined folder with its date set to the follow-up time.
+The mail is moved to a user defined folder with its date set to the follow-up time.
 When the follow-up time is due, the mail is moved back to the inbox, tagged with a user defined tag and set to unread.